mrbusche/matthewbusche.com/_posts/2014-12-21-run-groovy-scripts-in-sublime-text.md

 Once the build system is saved you should be able to type Ctrl + B to run the code and output to the Sublime console.
 If nothing happens you may need to go to Tools > Build System and select groovy.

-This is extremely handy if you&#8217;re creating tests in Grails and want to test things without creating a full test case beforehand, writing/running tests in Grails can be excrutiating and testing within your file can help you spot mistakes much quicker than running test-app and waiting for everyting to compile and output your results.
+This is extremely handy if you're creating tests in Grails and want to test things without creating a full test case beforehand, writing/running tests in Grails can be excrutiating and testing within your file can help you spot mistakes much quicker than running test-app and waiting for everyting to compile and output your results.